elastic/DaC-Reference/docs/core_component_syncing_rules_and_data_from_vcs_to_elastic_security.md

 ```

 2. Configure your [custom rules directory](./internals_of_the_detection_rules_repo.md#option-1-using-the-built-in-configuration)
 3. Once authenticated, you can use [API calls](https://www.elastic.co/guide/en/security/current/security-apis.html#_api_calls) directly.
-If using the detection-rules CLI, the following DAC commands are available.
+If using the detection-rules CLI, the following DaC commands are available.
 Deploy the latest set of rules by running the following command:

 ```bash
 (detection-rules-build) ➜  detection-rules git:(main) ✗ python -m detection_rules -h